 2011 to 2015 - Senior Research Officer, CQUniversity Australia.

 2008 to 2010 - Sustainable Fisheries Section, Australian Government Department of Sustainability, Environment, Water, Population and Communities (Senior Fisheries Assessor 2008, Assistant Director 2008-2010).

 2005 to 2008 - Australian Fisheries Management Authority (Graduate 2005, Policy Officer 2006, Senior Fisheries Officer 2006-2008).2000 to 2003 - Casual tutor, laboratory and field assistant, James Cook University.

-Science Leader, Fitzroy Partnership for River Health
+Independent Science Panel, Fitzroy Partnership for River Health

 I am currently accredited for supervision in the following: